-Book matching slabs can effectively give you double the width for your table top.
-The slabs need to be cut in a consecutive order from the mill, or one needs to be sliced in half.
+Book matching slabs can effectively give you double the width for your tabletop.
+The slabs need to be cut in consecutive order from the mill, or one needs to be sliced in half.
 We generally mill our slabs to three inches thick, so if you want to book match one slab, you will lose over half of the original thickness.
-This method of jointing two slabs together can give you gorgeous results when done correctly.
+This method of joining two slabs together can give you gorgeous results when done correctly.
 Depending on the grain of the slab you can achieve a butterfly effect with a seamless joint.

 Slip Matching Slabs

-Slip matching slabs is another method that can be used to give you a wider table top surface.
-It is similar to book matching slabs but instead of opening the two pieces like a book to joint them, you simply slide one off the side and place it next to the other one to joint them.
-You can also use book matching with live edge slabs to achieve a wider table top and keep a live edge on both sides of the slab.
+Slip matching slabs is another method that can be used to give you a wider tabletop surface.
+It is similar to book matching slabs but instead of opening the two pieces like a book to joint them, you simply slide one off the side and place it next to the other one to join them.
+You can also use book matching with live edge slabs to achieve a wider tabletop and keep a live edge on both sides of the slab.
 This technique is my personal favorite because you can turn two narrower slabs with beautiful grain into a larger live edge wood slab table.